Featuring artists Catie Burrill, Spencer Gale, Juliette Morris, Jordan Miller, Lucia Calderon Arrieta, and Sarah Whyte

 Guest Curator

-Curator Samuel Schwindt is a Chicago-based sculptor, writer, educator, and LGBTQ+ community organizer.
-Originally from Indianapolis, IN, Schwindt received his BFA from the School of the Art Institute of Chicago (2019) and MFA from University of Illinois at Chicago (2024).
-Recent exhibitions and project-sites include Gallery 400, Gender and Sexuality Center at University of Illinois at Chicago, Evanston Art Center, Boccarra Art Brooklyn, Jackson Junge Gallery, Chicago Sculpture International Project Space, Side Street Studio Arts, Leather Archives and Museum, and Epiphany Center for the Arts.
+Originating from an evangelical community and contradictory motorcycle culture in Indiana, Samuel Schwindt left religion on the drive of highway 65 north to Chicago.
+Through his young-life he honed skills in wood and metal, and used his craft-history to receive a BFA in Studio Art from the School of the Art Institute of Chicago and an MFA in Interdisciplinary Art from University of Illinois at Chicago.
+Now, he works as commission-based leather-gear crafter, LGBTQ+ community organizer, site-specific installation artist, freelance writer, and adjunct professor at several institutions.Recent exhibitions and project-sites include Gallery 400, the Gender and Sexuality Center at University of Illinois at Chicago, Evanston Art Center, Boccarra Art Brooklyn, Jackson Junge Gallery, Chicago Sculpture International Project Space, Side Street Studio Arts, the Leather Archives and Museum, and Epiphany Center for the Arts.

 Featured Artists